mvpearson131/cmsc430_final_project/README.md

 In administrative normal form-conversion, we enforce an explicit evaluation order of subexpressions by administratively let-binding them to temporary variables.
-Let forms with multiple bindings are also falttened into multiple let bindings.
+Let forms with multiple bindings are also flattened into multiple let bindings.

 Next, in continuation-passing style conversion, the code is converted to